 The electric mousetrap

-Mouse pellets with poison
+Mice pellets with poison

 Modern mouse poison

-Take a cat for 10-15 years?
+A cat or kitty for 10-15 years?

-Don’t have a cat or cat?
-Then you could consider taking one.
-This one will last between 15-20 years, so that’s a good consideration.
-Mice leave immediately if they smell the smell of a cat.
-A cat is also very shrewd at catching mice.
+Don’t have a cat or kitty?
+Then you might consider getting one.
+This one will last between 15-20 years, though, so a good trade-off needs to be made there.
+Mice leave immediately if they smell the scent of a cat.
+In addition, a cat is very shrewd at catching mice.
 It is the natural enemy of mice.